vcheeney/Votify/README.md

 1. The development, testing and deployment of a ballot smart
 2. The design and implementation of web3 DAPP that interacts with a smart contract (the web application used for voting and seeing the results)

+## 🎯 Motivation

+My goals for this project were to...

+### ⛓ Create a complete blockchain (Web3) application

+Blockchain and Web3 are rapidly growing in popularity thanks to cryptocurrencies, NFTs and other financial applications.
+Nonetheless, the properties of blockchain do have the potential to serve other purposes like verifiable voting, supply chain monitoring, identity verification, etc.

+### 🌐 Test out the new REMIX.RUN react web framework

+I'm a big fan of NextJS, but as responsible developers, it is always a good idea to stay aware of what other frameworks have to offer.

+### 🎨 Give another shot to MUI

+I used MUI in some old projects that never saw the light of day, but I was not a fan of the default Material Design styles.
+Therefore, when I discovered TailwindCSS, I quickly moved over.
+Recently, MUI received a [major update](https://mui.com/blog/material-ui-is-now-mui/) that highly improved the theme customization ability.
+I was desperate to try out!

 ## 📷 Preview